We have a deadly disease. It's a disease whose effects rage throughout society; the symptoms are everywhere. Pride strikes us all.

 The best component of Reconciliation has to be secrecy.
 The priest can never tell anyone what you said.
 Ever.

-Even still, it is unlikely that they would even remember what you said.
+Even still, it's unlikely that they even remember what you said.
 Have you seen how much priests do these days?
-I'm sorry to hurt your pride, but your sins probably weren't even that interesting.
+I'm sorry to hurt your pride; your sins probably weren't even that interesting.
 They've heard it all before.

 I believe that regularly receiving Reconciliation is vital to your marriage.
 It de-stresses you and keeps you focused on your spiritual health.
 Instead of being preoccupied with your failings, you can build a robust and fruitful prayer life.